-As a recipient of Federal grants and contracts the University of Washington is subject to an audit of its equipment inventory standards.
-The Office of Naval Research (ONR) administers an annual Federal property audit known as Property Control System Analysis (PCSA) for the University of Washington.
+As a recipient of federal grants and contracts the University of Washington is subject to audits of its equipment inventory standards.
+The Office of Naval Research (ONR) administers an annual federal property audit known as Property Control System Analysis (PCSA) for the University of Washington.
 The auditors:

-- Examine the records and procedures maintained by the University of Washington.
+- Examine the records and procedures maintained by the University of Washington, including departmental procedures

 - Physically inspect equipment.